WebAssembly/design/JS.md

 Otherwise, this function starts an asychronous task to compile a `WebAssembly.Module` as described in the [`WebAssembly.Module` constructor](#webassemblymodule-constructor).
-On success, the `Promise` is [fulfilled](http://tc39.github.io/ecma262/#sec-fulfillpromise) with the resulting `WebAssembly.Module` instance.
+On success, the `Promise` is [fulfilled](http://tc39.github.io/ecma262/#sec-fulfillpromise) with the resulting `WebAssembly.Module` object.
 On failure, the `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a `WebAssembly.CompileError`.